lemon-ustc/EmoRemap-demo/index.md

 ## Abstract
 <p align="justify">
 Abstract: Although current Text-To-Speech (TTS) models are able to generate high-quality speech samples, emotion intensity controllable TTS remains a difficult challenge.
 Most existing TTS models achieve emotion intensity control by extracting intensity information from reference speeches.
 Unfortunately, limited by the lack of modeling for intra-class emotion intensity and the model's information decoupling capability, the generated speech cannot achieve fine-grained emotion intensity control and suffers from information leakage issues.
-In this paper, we propose an emotion transfer TTS model, which defines a remapping method to model intra-class relative intensity information, combined with mutual information (MI) to decouple speaker and emotion information, and synthesizes expressive speeches with clearly perceivable intensity.
+In this paper, we propose an emotion transfer TTS model, which defines a remapping-based sorting method to model intra-class relative intensity information, combined with mutual information (MI) to decouple speaker and emotion information, and synthesizes expressive speeches with clearly perceivable intensity.
 Experiments show that our model achieves fine-grained emotion control while preserving speaker information.
 </p>

 ## Overview